 The Program Services site is a resource center for local youth association leadership.
 Its goal is to provide local associations with the tools necessary to deliver the best youth sports experience in their community.
 These include growth and retention programs that associations can easily apply in their own structure.

-Try Hockey For Free Days are set for the 2014-15 season!
-The first Try Hockey For Free Day will be Saturday, November 8th, as part of Come Play Hockey Month.
-The second opportunity will occur Saturday, February 21, 2015, during Hockey Weekend Across America, presented by CCM.
+The first nationwide Try Hockey For Free Day will be Saturday, Nov.
+7, 2015, as part of Come Play Hockey Month.
+The second opportunity will occur Saturday, Feb.
+20, 2016, during Hockey Weekend Across America.

-This program, with the support of the National Hockey League and NHL member clubs, among others, is designed to provide youth hockey associations a national platform to introduce new kids to the sport.
-Total Hockey is an official sponsor of Try Hockey For Free Days.
+USA Hockey's Try Hockey For Free program, with the support of the National Hockey League and NHL member clubs, among others, is designed to provide youth hockey associations a national platform to introduce new kids to the sport.
+In addition to presenting sponsor Kraft Heinz, Total Hockey and Liberty Mutual Insurance are official sponsors of Try Hockey For Free Days.

 Associations that commit to the 2 and 2 Challenge follow a systematic year-long plan of utilizing grassroots marketing tools and national events in an effort to add two additional new players and retain two more players than their previous season's 8-and-under player totals.

 Congratulations to all associations that completed the 2014-15 season’s 2 and 2 Challenge!

 Hockey Weekend Across America, will be highlighted by Try Hockey For Free Day, presented by Kraft Heinz, on Saturday, February 20, 2016.
 This is a national effort with over 300 local rinks and association introducing kids between the ages of 4 and 9 to youth hockey.
 Participating host locations will receive jerseys, promotional items, marketing tools, USA Hockey sanctioning and online registration to maximize participation.